-COURSE #2090 Psychology Level: Non-weighted COURSE #S2090 with modifications Credits: 0.5 Semester
+COURSE #2090 COURSE #S2090 with modifications Grade Level: 12 NCAA Core: Yes

 This course is a basic introduction to psychology.
 Emphasis is placed on interpersonal relationships, self-understanding, personality formation and child development.
 Some specific areas of study include perception, the scientific methods, theoretical frameworks, learning, the maturation process, and self-evaluation.